Education in Australia: Organisational structures

 Schools are broadly categorised into government and non-government schools.
-The non-government schools are further categorised into Catholic schools and independent schools.
-As of 2018, 65.7% of students were enrolled in government schools, 19.7% in catholic schools and 14.6% in independent schools.
+The non-government schools are further categorised into Catholic schools and private schools.
+As of 2018, 65.7% of students were enrolled in government schools, 19.7% in catholic schools and 14.6% in private schools.

 Government schools

 Also called state schools or public schools, government schools educate approximately two-thirds of all school students in Australia.
 If a student elects to attend a government school, they are required to attend a school within their local school district unless the student has dispensation to attend another school, usually approved based on academic merit, specialisation, or other reasons, such as a student disability.

 Government schools are run by the respective state government agency.
 They offer free education; however, many government schools ask parents to pay a contribution fee and a materials and services charge for stationery, textbooks, sports, uniforms, school camps and other schooling costs that are not covered under government funding.
 In 2010 the additional cost for schooling was estimated to be on average $316 per year per child.

 Government schools may be further categorised into open or comprehensive schools, selective, special, and specialist schools; all defined below.
 In 2009 the Western Australia government introduced Independent Public Schools to describe a government school that, while a part of the state education system, was granted a higher degree of decision-making authority than a regular government school.
 A similar reform was introduced in Queensland and, as of December 2018, 250 government schools commenced as independent public schools in Queensland.
 In February 2014 the then Federal Education Minister, Christopher Pyne, announced a $70 million Independent Public Schools Initiative to support 1,500 Australian government schools to become more autonomous.

 Government hospital schools are located at some major hospitals and provide access to tuition for students who have extended stays in hospitals.

 Across Australia, the Federal Department of Education sets the overall national policy and direction for education in Australia.
 The following state and territory government departments are responsible for the administration of education within their respective jurisdictions: